jrab89/number_theory_talk/slides.md

 ???
 Here he is on the Swiss 10 Franc bank note.
-He made tons of contributions to different branches of mathematics and physics, and he's widely considered to be the most prolific mathematician of all time.
+He made tons of contributions to different branches of mathematics and physics.
+He's widely considered to be the most prolific mathematician of all time.
-He's probably best known for Euler's Identity, which is special case of the more generic Euler's Formula.
+He's probably best known for Euler's Identity, named after him, which is special case of the more generic Euler's Formula.
 It's not really a Number Theory thing, but have people seen this before?
 Yes?
 You probably studied math or engineering in college?
-Richard Feynman refered to this as the most remarkable formula in mathematics, since it relates the fundamental constants 0, 1, e, i and π.
+Richard Feynman refered to this as the most remarkable formula in mathematics.
+The reason it's so cool is that it relates the fundamental constants 0, 1, e, i and π, and it does this in such a short and simple equation.
 The constant e was also named in Euler's honor.
-Euler was no slouch.
 Not just anyone can get an important constant like e named after them and also show up on their country's money.
+The guy knew what he was doing.

 ---